canonical/kafka-k8s-operator/docs/tutorial/integrate-with-client-applications.md

   --consumer \
 ```

-Now you know how to use credentials provided by related charms to successfully read/write data from Charmed Apache Kafka K8s!
+Now you know how to use credentials provided by integrated charms to successfully read/write data from Charmed Apache Kafka K8s!

 ### Charm client applications